What is refractive surgery?

 - Understand that glasses or contacts may still be required after surgery to attain ideal vision

 During your consultation with your ophthalmologist, our team will review the different types of LASIK laser surgery and help you determine the most effective means of refractive surgery for your vision.
-Refractive surgeries are typically performed as an outpatient procedure and take relatively little time.
+Refractive surgeries are typically performed as outpatient procedures and take relatively little time.
 Depending on the type of procedure performed, patients can usually expect to resume their normal activities within 24 – 48 hours.
 When your surgery is complete, your ophthalmologist will provide you with aftercare instructions, which may include post-treatment eye drops.

 Refractive Surgery Reviews

 "Excellent, compassionate physician - Held my hand through the entire cataract surgery experience."- Anonymous / Vitals / Nov 16, 2020